kammybdeng/kammybdeng.github.io/index.md

 ---
 layout: default
-title: Aspiring Data Scientists
+title: Kammy Deng
-description: Welcome to my portfolio!
-This page is still under development.
+description: Aspiring and passionated Data Science Fellows, welcome to my portfolio!
 ---

+## Welcome

+Welcome to my data science portfolio!
+I'm currently working as a Data Analyst Intern at Evisort specializing in NLP and text mining.
+To learn more about me, please go to the about me page on the tab above.

 ## Data Science Portfolio
+This website is still under development.
+The content was transferred from one of my github repositories.
+The original intention of the repository was to track my own progress and use it as reference for interviews, so please forgive some grammatical errors and typos.
+I'm now trying to create a professional portfolio and publish the contents later, so feel free to check in again to see my updates.
+You can also contact me on [LinkedIn](https://www.linkedin.com/in/kammy-deng/) for any questions or comments.

 <!-- <p align="center">
   <img width="600" height="325" src="https://github.com/kammybdeng/data-science-portfolio/blob/master/img/word-cloud3.v2.png">
 </p> -->

-Welcome!
-This website is still under development.
-The content was transferred from one of my github repositories.
-The original intention of the repository was to track my own progress and use it as reference for interviews, so please forgive some grammatical errors and typos.
-I'm now trying to create a professional portfolio and publish the contents, so feel free to check in again to see my updates!
-You can also contact me on [LinkedIn](https://www.linkedin.com/in/kammy-deng/) for any questions or comments!

 <!-- You can build a wordcloud too!
 See my code [here](https://github.com/kammybdeng/data-science-portfolio/blob/master/extra/wordcloud.py). -->